Sovrn-place/.github/profile/README.md

 ### What we're building

 [**Platform**](https://sovrn.place/) - Digital residency onboarding, portable identity credentials (W3C VC 2.0), inline KYC, stablecoin payments with fiat rails, and zone administration dashboards.
-Currently piloting with zones in Nigeria, Sri Lanka, and Tanzania.
+Currently piloting with zones across 3 continents.

 **Protocol** - Open credential schemas and verification adapters that any zone or identity provider can implement.
 Credentials issued by one zone are verifiable by any other zone in the network.